Chaklader/landmark-classification-cnn/NOTES.md

 2. The top row is negative, the middle row is zero, and the bottom row is positive.
 3. When this kernel slides over a horizontal edge (dark above, light below), it will produce a strong positive response.

 When applied to the horizontal edge image (the bottom-left image in the first figure), this kernel would highlight the horizontal line between the black and white regions.

 #### Question 2:

 Of the four kernels pictured above, which would be best for finding and enhancing vertical edges and lines in an image?
 If needed, use the example images as in the previous question.

-The correct answer is b.
+The correct answer is **b**.
 Let's examine why:

 Kernel b: